EQemccudden/EQemccudden/README.md

 - 👋 Hi, I’m @EQemccudden
 - 👀 I’m interested in all things cloud and Kubernetes
-- 🌱 I’m currently learning terraform and k8 cloud development kit
+- 🌱 I’m currently learning terraform and K8 Cloud Development Kit

 <!---